Italian cruiser Guglielmo Pepe: Post-World War I

 During 1936, Guglielmo Pepe underwent minor repairs and maintenance.
 With the Spanish Civil War underway and the Nationalist faction in Spain in need of destroyers, the Spanish Nationalists entered into negotiations with Fascist Italy for the purchase of destroyers from the Regia Marina.
 The Nationalists viewed the Italian price as excessive given the age of the destroyers, which were reaching the end of their useful service lives, and Italian Prime Minister Benito Mussolini demanded payment in cash in foreign currency, but after lengthy and difficult negotiations, the Nationalists agreed to buy Alessandro Peorio and Guglielmo Pepe for just over 5 million pesetas each.

 The Spanish commanding officers and other Spanish officers went to an Italian shipyard to begin the process of taking possession of the ships.
-Their crews traveled separately, boarding two merchant ships in Spain on 7 October 1937 and arriving at Porto Conte, a bay on the coast of Sardinia, on 9 October, to meet the ships.
+Their crews traveled separately, boarding two merchant ships in Spain on 7 October 1937 and arriving at Porto Conte, a bay on the coast of Sardinia, on 9 October to meet the ships.
 The Italian sale of the two ships to the Spanish Nationalists became final on 24 October 1937.

 Old ships by 1937, Guglielmo Pepe and Alessandro Poerio had worn-out propulsion machinery and, in the view of the Spanish Nationalists, inadequate armament.
-They underwent major modifications at an Italian shipyard in which their hulls were lengthened by 1 m, their draft was reduced to 2.8 m, their original boilers were replaced by five Yarrow boilers, they had one 102 mm gun and both 40-millimetre guns were removed, and they each had two 37-millimetre and two 20-millimetre guns installed.
+They underwent major modifications at an Italian shipyard in which their hulls were lengthened by 1 m, their draft was reduced to 2.8 m, their original boilers were replaced by five Yarrow boilers, they had one 102 mm gun and both 40-millimetre guns removed, and they each had two 37-millimetre and two 20-millimetre guns installed.
 Their standard displacement dropped to 845 tons and their full-load displacement to 911 tons, their maximum speed fell to 31 kn, and their complement rose to 130 men each.
 With these modifications complete, the Italians handed them over to the Spanish crews in Sardinia in November 1937, although the Italians did not strike Guglielmo Pepe from the Regia Marina′s naval register until 5 January 1939.